-If either doesn’t have a feature you want, you can’t simply add it.
-If you want to migrate to a new platform – you can’t just pickup and leave and start elsewhere with your exact same website.
+If either doesn’t have a feature you want, you can’t just add it.
+If you want to migrate to a new platform – you can’t just pick up and leave to start elsewhere with your exact same website.

 When you self-host on your own server – you can do both those things.
 However, it’s also not as convenient as a hosted platform.

 That’s the core tradeoff to keep in mind.
 But like I’ve mentioned in other website builder reviews, my website setup guide, and my ecommerce platform reviews – it’s not the only tradeoff (which is what we’re gonna talk about).

 Squarespace has two website plans.
 The Personal Plan runs $12/mo when billed annually.
 It’s limited to 20 pages.
 The Business Plan runs $18/mo when billed annually.

 Keep in mind that with Squarespace – that includes hosting, customer support, designs, etc.

 WordPress.com has a free plan for a [yourwebsite].wordpress.com subdomain.
 The Personal Plan runs $4/mo when billed annually.
 You can have a custom domain, but it’s limited by designs and storage space.
 The Premium Plan run $8/mo when billed annually.
 It adds more space and some more feature upgrades (though no Google Analytics support).

 The Business Plan runs $25/mo when billed annually.
 It adds Google Analytics, more design options, unlimited storage – and critically – allows for 3rd party themes & plugins (which opens up a universe of extension options).

 Keep in mind that both these companies only allow a single site on these plans.